 The wedding of Prince Charles and Princess Diana was a huge media event, with over 750 million viewers worldwide.
 And a big part of the wedding’s attraction was the furor of excitement over Princess Diana’s wedding dress.

 Let’s dust off the archival tapes to remember some fascinating facts about that gorgeous gown.

 The train on Diana’s gown was a famous 25 feet in length – the longest in royal history.
 London designers David and Elizabeth Emanuel designed the train with the wedding venue in mind.
 St. Paul’s Cathedral, where Charles and Diana married, was a church much larger than Westminster Abbey, where William and Kate tied the knot.

 Few who watched the wedding will forget the spectacle of Diana emerging at St. Paul’s from her carriage, looking like a butterfly emerging from its chrysalis.

 The Backup Dress

 The Emanuels created an extra, “backup” wedding dress identical to the one Diana actually wore.
-Diana never tried the extra dress on, and its details were never completed, but it was created in case of an emergency situation on the wedding day.
-The British royals are always prepared, you know.
+Diana never tried the extra dress on, and its details were never completed.
+It was sewn in case of an emergency situation on the wedding day.
+The British royals are always prepared, of course.